PrafulAswale/HospitalAPI/README.md

 ## Getting Started
 * Fork the project
 * Clone the forked repository in your local system
-* Create .env file in the root directory and add the following:-
+* Create a .env file in the root directory and add the following:-
     - PORT="Your port number"
     - MONGODB_URL="Your MongoDB URL"
     - SESSION_SECRET_KEY="Your secret session key"